-3.1.5 Evans Solar Facility (ESF)
+3.1.4 Evans Solar Facility (ESF)

 The Evans Solar Facility provides a 40-cm coronagraph as well as a 30-cm coelostat.
 The Evans coronagraph is the most thoroughly instrumented in the world.
 The Air Force group at Sacramento Peak provides support for and is the primary user of the ESF 40-cm coronagraph.
-The coelostat is used in the NSO Ca II K-line monitoring program.
-We will discontinue this program this year.
 SOLIS and ISOON have replaced the spectroheliogram capability of the ESF with full-disk imaging.
-The Air Force group provides funding for a part-time observer and provides NSO with funds for minimal maintenance.
-The High Altitude Observatory is developing an instrument for the ESF for measuring prominence magnetic fields and will provide support for its operation.
+The Air Force group also provides funding for a part-time observer and provides NSO with funds for minimal maintenance.
+The High Altitude Observatory has installed an instrument for the ESF for measuring prominence magnetic fields and is providing support for its operation.